hudson-and-thames/mlfinlab/docs/source/implementations/statistical_arbitrage.rst

 .. math::
     \frac{n(n-1)}{2}

-If we only have 10 assets that we want to test for, the total number of pairs is 45.
+If we only have 10 assets that we want to test for, the total number of pairs is :math:`\frac{10 * 9}{2} = 45`.
 However, once we start scanning for a universe of stocks with over 5000 options, the numbers quickly add up.
 Therefore, it is important to have an effective method to test before we start the initial process.
 The most commonly used filtering method is the cointegration test.
 Using the cointegration test, we can see which pairs of assets pass the threshold to reject the null hypothesis.
 More information on **Cointegration** is available two headings below.

-Not implemented in the module yet, but other options for filtering include:
+Not implemented in the module yet, but options for filtering include:

 1. Principal Component Analysis